-General and administrative expenses for 2014 were approximately \$1.05 million, as compared to approximately \$249,000 for 2013.
-However, general and administrative expenses for the prior year quarter include a credit of \$700,000 resulting from the reversal of royalty expenses accrued through June 30, 2013 under the TTA prior to the Settlement Agreement with Fraunhofer completed in September 2013.
-Adjusting for this, general and administrative spending was approximately \$949,000 for the prior year quarter, an increase in the current period of approximately \$101,000 over the adjusted results of 2013.
-The increase is attributable primarily to higher legal fees for matters related to our intellectual property.
+General and administrative expenses for 2014 were approximately \$1.3 million, as compared to approximately \$1.05 million for 2013, an increase in the current period of approximately \$251,000.
+The increase is attributable primarily to legal fees.
 General and administrative expenses principally include officer and employee salaries and benefits, legal and accounting fees, insurance, consulting services, investor and public relations services, and other costs associated with being a publicly traded company.